-Today I turn the blog over to United States Marine Corps veteran Paul Matthews, to talk about how his service prepared him for his voiceover career.
+Today I turn the blog over to the United States Marine Corps veteran Paul Matthews, to talk about how his service prepared him for his voiceover career.

 I was elated to be asked to contribute to J. Michael Collins’ blog, especially on such an important day for Americans and Veterans worldwide.

 You see, this holiday is a unique one.
 Rather than honor the veterans surviving, this holiday honors those who made the ultimate sacrifice.
-This concept, this ideal, is one many folks cannot ever truly comprehend.
-For it is the reason we service people and veterans sweat, train, and we desire to fight for our country.
+This concept, this ideal, is one many folks can never truly comprehend.
+For it is the reason we service people and veterans sweat, train, and desire to fight for our country.
 And if the sacrifice is such that we do not make it home, it’s ok.
 We know what we signed up for.
 Veterans just ask two things; One, let no sacrifice be in vain, and two, NEVER FORGET.
 So… on this holiday, this old Marine asks that you never forget.
 EVER.

 Determination: “Good timber does not grow with ease.
-The stronger the wind the stronger the trees” – Thomas Monson
+The stronger the wind, the stronger the trees” – Thomas Monson

 Planning: “Plans are nothing; Planning is everything.”
 Dwight D. Eisenhower

 In my job in the Marines, we facilitated the movement of troops and supplies over Sea, Land, and Air.
-It was our duty to make sure our troops, their vehicles and supplies got to the fight, no matter where it was.
+It was our duty to ensure our troops, their vehicles and supplies got to the fight, no matter where it was.
 In voice-over, you must also plan.
-You must set goals and dreams, obtainable steppingstones to define your own success.
+You must set goals and dreams, obtainable stepping stones to define your own success.
 We had to define the goal, then plan backward to make it happen.
 Just like voice-over.
 What is your goal?
 How are you going to achieve it?
 Take definable steps toward your goal.
 Make a plan.
 Blaze your path to success.

-Comradery: “Hardships often prepare ordinary people, for an extraordinary destiny…” C.S.
+Comradery: “Hardships often prepare ordinary people for an extraordinary destiny….”
+C.S.
 Lewis